-The key strategic priority of the Company is to complete the FS to satisfy the "earn-in" requirement as per the 2011 Agreement with Patriot Gold and allow the Company to earn its 70% interest in the Moss Mine property.
+The key strategic priority for the Company is to complete the FS to satisfy the "earn-in" requirement as per the 2011 Agreement with Patriot Gold and allow the Company to earn its 70% interest in the Moss Mine property.
 Subsequent to the "earn-in", financing of the project will be on a proportional basis.
-The Company has addressed the investment requirement of the "earn-in" and is in the process of completing the required FS.
-The Company intends to submit the FS to Patriot Gold towards the end of the second quarter of the 2015 calendar year, after which the 70:30 joint venture is formed and Patriot Gold will be obligated to contribute its 30% of all expenditures going forward.
+The Company has addressed the investment requirement of the "earn-in" and expects to submit the FS to Patriot Gold towards the end of the second quarter of the 2015 calendar year, after which the 70:30 joint venture is formed and Patriot Gold will be obligated to contribute its 30% of all expenditures going forward.